Expansivity theory and Sendov's conjecture: Calculus on tuples on tuples of polynomials

-Having this extensions of integration and differentiation on tuples of $\mathbb{R}[x]$, we are now ready to launch the concept of expansivity of tuples of $\mathbb{R}[x]$.
-The concept of differentiation has an immediate effect, where as the concept of integration will be usefull for the inverse problem.
+With these extensions of integration and differentiation on tuples of $\mathbb{R}[x]$, we are now ready to introduce the concept of expansivity of tuples of $\mathbb{R}[x]$.
+The operation of differentiation is of immediate importance, whereas the concept of integration will be useful for the inverse problem.